sanglide/oss_community_evolution_index_and_shapelets/readme.md

 - Download the data from [oss_community_evolution_index_and_shapelets_data.rar](https://box.nju.edu.cn/f/f5530c2139ad4095a622/), and copy data separately to `data/`

-- Run the projects in sequence according to the instructions of each project.
+- Run the projects according to the `readme` of each project.

 - It should be noted that the data of Project `oss_community_evolution_indexes` is raw data obtained through crawling and data preprocessing, while the raw data of Project `oss_community_evolution_shapelets` is generated and filtered based on the results of Project `oss_community_evolution_indexes`.
 For the convenience of running and reproducing, we have stored a confirmed data in project `oss_community_evolution_shapelets`, instead of running project `oss_community_evolution_indexes` again every time to calculate the index.